OriginalGrasshopper254/MI-Stocking-Reports/readme.md

-Project Description: A simple script using selenium and Safari to scrape data from the DNR website about fish stocking in the Mid Michigan counties of Bay, Clare, Gladwin, Midland, Saginaw, Flint, and Newaygo.
+Project Description: A simple script using selenium and Safari to scrape data from the DNR website about fish stocking in the Mid Michigan counties of Bay, Clare, Gladwin, Midland, Saginaw, Genesee, and Newaygo.
 After collecting the data needed its then put into a pandas DataFrame and cleaned for readability.

 How to run/install: Only meant to run in terminal. run as you would any other python script created locally on your machine, assuming you have the dependancies installed.